-- For the development of any project, there is a requirement of following sets of rules and regulations.
-These rules and regulations are nothing but the set of guidelines that are drafted by people so as to do smooth development of the software or any project.
+For the development of any project, there is a requirement of following sets of rules and regulations.
+These rules and regulations are nothing but the set of guidelines drafted by people to do smooth development of the software or any project.
 There are several methodologies that exist for proper SDLC.
 Here SDLC stands for Software Development Life Cycle.
 There are several methodologies like the waterfall model, spiral model, agile process, etc.

-- However, following such practices is not so easy and straightforward.
+However, following such practices is not so easy and straightforward.
 The team involved requires a person who can guide them related to the best practices of a particular development process.
-Similarly, for following best practices of the agile process, we are going to need an Agile Coach, and this will be the center of discussion in our current article.
+Similarly, for following best practices of the agile process, we will need an Agile Coach, which will be the center of discussion in our current article.
 So let’s understand who is an Agile Coach, what does he do, and other related things.

 What is an Agile Coach?

 It is a person who is well experienced in agile processes.
 A person who is aware of the best practices of various agile processes and could guide other new teams who are new to this process.
 It is the role of the coach to look for the loopholes for the new team that has just started the process.
 However, it should also be noted that the coach can guide an experienced team also and is not limited to the only newer team.
 The coach could guide an experienced team also who wants to do perform at a higher level.

 The following are the salient features.
 Let us look at each one by one

 - Agile Coach is an Agile Process Expert – An agile coach is generally an agile coach expert who is well versed enough to know the best practices of the process involved and followed.